Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

   About:

-  This is a typical libEnsemble plus Executor calling script, but instead of registering paths to apps as with the MPI Executor, this script loads the ``RemoteForces`` app synced with the Balsam service in ``define_apps.py`` and registers it with libEnsemble's Balsam Executor.
+  This is a typical libEnsemble plus Executor calling script, but instead of registering paths to apps like with the MPI Executor, this script loads the ``RemoteForces`` app synced with the Balsam service in ``define_apps.py`` and registers it with libEnsemble's Balsam Executor.
 If running this script on your personal machine, it also uses the Balsam Executor to check